Ukrainian Village, Manhattan: Gentrification and transformation (1990s–present)

 Beginning in the 1990s, Ukrainian Village experienced significant demographic and economic changes as gentrification spread through the East Village.
 Rising rents led to the closure of many long-established Ukrainian businesses and the dispersal of the residential Ukrainian population to other parts of New York City and surrounding suburbs, particularly in Brooklyn (including Williamsburg, South Brooklyn, and Greenpoint) and Queens (particularly Astoria).

 The neighborhood has suffered in recent decades due to escalating rent prices, which affect not only residents but also which businesses can continue to serve the community.
 The Kurowycky Meat Products butcher shop, operated by the same family since 1954, closed in 2007.
 The historic Surma bookstore closed in 2016 after nearly a century in operation.
 Other closures included Ukrainian restaurants Leshko's (closed 2000s), Odessa Restaurant (closed 2013), and Kiev Restaurant (closed 2000).
 The 2nd Avenue Deli, founded by Ukrainian Jewish immigrant Abe Lebewohl, closed its original location in 2006 due to rent increases and reopened at a new location outside the neighborhood.
 Despite these closures, Ukrainian Village remains an important center for Ukrainian cultural life in New York City.

-According to U.S. Census data, the percentage of residents of Ukrainian ancestry in census tract 38 (covering much of the historic Ukrainian Village area) declined from approximately 7.9% in 1990 to 4.8% in 2010, and further to approximately 2% by 2017.
+According to United States census data, the percentage of residents of Ukrainian ancestry in census tract 38 (covering much of the historic Ukrainian Village area) declined from approximately 7.9% in 1990 to 4.8% in 2010, and further to approximately 2% by 2017.
 The overall European-born population in the East Village has similarly decreased, with the majority of remaining European immigrants having arrived before 2000.